omarbelkady/Java/README.md

 ## Way #2
-- This method uses ecj instead of javac. javac is 2526 fav because 27-375 is the best course for him at UT(87) including 429
+- This method uses ecj instead of javac
+- I gave away my real computer for a chromebook so I have to use this method
 ```bash
 $~ java callingProgram.java MethodProgram.java
 ```